-(III) One hundred parts per million by volume of hydrocarbons (expressed as methane) in offsite structures.))
-(III) The landfill will meet the landfill gas control requirements of (b) of this subsection.
+(III) One hundred parts per million by volume of hydrocarbons (expressed as methane) in offsite structures)) the criteria established in (b)(i) of this subsection.

 (iii) Liner separation from groundwater.
 No landfill liner system ((shall)) may be constructed ((such that)) with the bottom of the lowest component ((is)) less than ten feet (((three meters))) above the seasonal high level of groundwater, unless a hydraulic gradient control system has been installed which prevents groundwater from contacting the liner.
 For the purpose of this section, groundwater includes any water-bearing unit which is horizontally and vertically extensive, hydraulically recharged, and volumetrically significant as to harm or endanger the integrity of the liner at any time.